 Alignment with the environmental goal "Climate change adaptation": indicates the maximum proportion of a company's revenues deriving from products and services aligned with the goal of climate change adaptation.

-Elaborating on Inarcassa's sustainability actions, we point out that the Fund's participates in numerous collective and non-collective engagement initiatives:
+Elaborating on Inarcassa's sustainability actions, we point out that the Fund's participates in numerous collective and non-collective engagement initiatives.
+During 2023, engagement activities were increased, counting in fact: